-Last week, the Innovation Norway Global Growth program focused on the humanitarian and development market visited Nairobi, Kenya.
-The program is a collaboration Innovation Norway’s Kenya office and the Business Partnership unit, and the goal of the fieldtrip was for the companies to gain a deeper understanding of peoples’ needs and to get an idea of how the innovation should be organized in the challenging humanitarian- and development market.
+In the first week of June, the Innovation Norway Global Growth program focusing on the humanitarian and development market visited Nairobi, Kenya.
+The goal of the fieldtrip was to gain a deeper understanding of peoples’ needs and to get an idea of how innovation should be organized in the challenging humanitarian- and development market.

 Imagine waking up one day and realizing that the place you’ve called home all your life, is no longer safe.
 As millions of refugees and displaced people set out to find a new life across and within borders, they lack some of the most basic services and infrastructure that make daily life possible.